 You chose YNAB because of the philosophy and how the tools married with those philosophies.
 You wanted more than a simple tracker tool.

 What is Tiller?
 Tiller is an automation tool that integrates with Google Sheets so you can build your own budgeting spreadsheet while pulling in data automatically from your accounts.
-It's the customization of

-Why is it a good YNAB alternative?
+Why is Tiller a good YNAB alternative?
 First and foremost, they have a way to import your YNAB budget into a Google Sheet.
-So if you wanted to make the transition, it's super easy.
+So if you wanted to make the transition, it’s super easy.